USS Wichita (LCS-13): Design

 Wichita includes additional stability improvements over the original Freedom design; the stern transom was lengthened and buoyancy tanks were added to the stern to increase weight service and enhance stability.
-The ship will also feature automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.
+The ship also features automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.

 Construction and career

 The keel laying ceremony was on 9 February 2015, at Marinette, Wisconsin.
 Sponsored by Kate Lehrer, wife of Wichita native Jim Lehrer, the ship was christened and launched on 17 September 2016.
 The naval crest of the ship incorporates elements of the Wichita flag, along with a bison skull and feathers representing the Native American heritage and wheat to reflect the state of Kansas's main crop.
 She is assigned to Littoral Combat Ship Squadron Two.
 The ship was acquired by the US Navy from Lockheed Martin and the Marinette Marine shipyard on 22 August 2018 along with in a double delivery.

 On 4 November 2020, Rear Admiral Don Gabrielson and Brigadier General Phillip Frietze signed the Joint Force Maritime Component Commander Maritime Campaign Support Plan in a ceremony aboard Wichita at Naval Station Mayport, Florida.

 On 25 February 2021, the ship together with Sea Knights of Helicopter Sea Combat Squadron (HSC) 22, detachment 8, was underway to support operations in US Southern Command area of responsibility.
 On 9 April, Wichita and Jamaica Defence Force Coast Guard patrol vessel sailed in formation during a live-fire exercise.
-During this time, Wichita was deployed to the US 4th Fleet of operations to support Joint Interagency Task Force South’s mission, which included counter illicit drug trafficking in the Caribbean and Eastern Pacific.
+During this time, Wichita was deployed to the US 4th Fleet of operations to support Joint Interagency Task Force South's mission, which included counter illicit drug trafficking in the Caribbean and Eastern Pacific.

 On 5 May 2022, Wichita conducted Maritime Interdiction Exercises with the Dominican Navy.